pnp/powershell/documentation/Clear-PnPListItemAsRecord.md

 ## DESCRIPTION

-Allows to undeclare a list item in a list as a record.
+Allows to un declares a list item in a list as a record.

 ## EXAMPLES